These bylaws were adopted by membership vote on October 22, 2022.

 I. Standard of Conduct: Officers are representatives of NKD and should conduct themselves in a manner consistent with the organization's values as laid out in the mission statement and organizational objectives.
 Officers should carry out all duties with the best interest of NKD in mind.

-J. Regular Meetings: The Executive Committee must meet at least once per quarter.
+J. Regular Meetings: Voting members of the Executive Committee must meet at least once per month.
+Non-voting members are expected to attend at least one meeting per quarter, and may be asked to attend more than one meeting when relevant to their area of work.
 Notice of regular meetings must be sent to each member of the Executive Committee at least one week prior to the meeting by the Secretary.
 At regular meetings, each member of the Executive Committee must give a report on her or his area of responsibility.
 Any member of the Executive Committee may request the addition of an agenda item.

 K. Special Meetings: A special meeting of the Executive Committee may be called by the President, as long as notice of the meeting is given at least 24 hours in advance of the meeting by telephone, or at least 48 hours in advance of the meeting by e-mail.
 A majority of the Executive Committee may submit a written request for a special meeting of the Executive Committee to the President, and the President must call a special meeting to be held no more than one week and no less than 24 hours from the time the request was received.